Himanshu-1804/T4T-Website/README.md

 # Using Node.js (requires 'serve' package)
 npx serve .

+# Using PHP
+php -S localhost:8000
 ```

-Then, navigate to `http://localhost:8000` (or the appropriate port) in your browser.
+Then navigate to `http://localhost:8000` in your browser.

 ## Test Accounts